 The GPSA shall, at least once per byline cycle, distribute a survey to all professional and graduate students to solicit feedback on their satisfaction and knowledge of the GPSA’s actions.

-The anonymized data from this survey shall be collected and the GPSA Executive Committee members shall present this data some time after the survey completion.
+The anonymized data from this survey shall be collected and the GPSA Executive Committee members shall present this data some time after the survey’s completion.

 The survey data shall also be made available to all members of the GPSA.